 Inventories are included in the Balance Sheet at the lower of cost and net realisable value.
-The cost of inventories is assigned the "First In, First Out" (FIFO) costing formula.
+Inventories held by the Council include wheeled bins, fuel and vehicle spares.

-XVII Investment Properties
+XVIII.
+Investment Properties

 Investment properties are those that are used solely to earn rentals and/or for capital appreciation.
 The definition is not met if the property is used in any way to facilitate the delivery of services or production of goods or is held for sale.